Warning: What You Should Know About Plain Green Loans

 Let’s say you apply for a $500 loan and you have bad credit.
 Plain Green Loans comes back and says your interest rate will be 438%.
 On a bi-weekly payment arrangement, your total loan repayment will be $1,763.
 And if you elect monthly payments, in this example, the repayment cost will be $1,910.
 Pretty shocking, huh?
 And since this lender offers installment loans, the loan term could be as long as two years.
 You might consider this an advantage.
 But in terms of interest rates, it is a huge disadvantage.
 If you decide to borrow money from Plain Green Loans, pay the loan back as soon as possible.

 The company doesn’t allow you to pick and choose your loan terms.
 However…they also do not have any penalties for paying the loan off early.
 That is a major advantage to you.

 How Much Can I Borrow?

-- How much the lender is willing to loan you, based on risk factors
+- How much the Plain Green Loans is willing to loan you, based on risk factors

 That said, minimum and maximum loan amounts are: